 “You are glowing,” a friend remarked when we met for coffee a few months ago.
 “What are you doing differently with your skin?”

-I could tell from the way she was inspecting my pores that she wasn’t just issuing an empty compliment.
+I could tell from the way she was inspecting my pores that she was not just issuing an empty compliment.
 She wanted answers, ideally, in the form of a new serum or moisturizer, she could purchase.

 I paused, reflecting on my skincare regimen.
 Same milk cleanser and gentle moisturizer twice daily, Retin-A applied a couple of times a week, collagen mixed into my smoothies when I could remember.
-I hadn’t really changed anything, I confessed, watching her face fall.
+I had not really changed anything, I confessed, watching her face fall.

 She shrugged as she stirred some almond milk into her coffee.
 “I guess you just have that new love glow.”